tparchman/RFseq_projects/elymus_2024/README.md

-## Organization and Workflow for desert bighorn (5/24)
+## Organization and Workflow for Elymus elymoides seed genetics (6/24)
-Organizational notes and code for one sequencing sets:
+Organizational notes and code for one library:
-- Plates shipped from Epps lab, Rachel Crowhurst shipped in February
+- DNA is from seeds (BFI, sole source, 4 pops), UNR common garden, and from massatti.

  ![GELIMAGE](md_images/plate_setup.jpg)

 ## Sample organization
-- Full information on DNAs for each individual sampled across natural distribution can be found in `GitHub/RFseq_projects/OVCA/Bighorn_samples_ddRAD_pllate_map_16Feb24.xlsx`.
+- Full information on DNAs for each individual sampled across natural distribution can be found in `GitHub/RFseq_projects/elymus/****.xlsx`.
 This file also has the updated plate maps with specified IDs.

-- barcode key file corresponds with CADE_FRVELib:

 ## Notes on library preparation

-### R/L and PCR for plates 1-4.
+### R/L and PCR for plates 1-6.

-- Master mix in `CADE_FRVE_RFseq_mastermixcockatils.xlsx`.
+- Master mix in `ELYMUS_RFseq_mastermixcockatils.xlsx`.
-- Restriction done on 1/2/24
+- Restriction done on 6/10/24
-- Ligation complete on 1/3/24
+- Ligation complete on 6/11/24
-- PCR done on: 1/5/24
+- PCR done on: 6/12/24

 10 ul of each PCR product into final library.
 Tubes in door of freezer labelled **CADE_FRVE_LIB**.